 Welcome to IDS2935: Imagining Social Justice!
-During this Quest 1 course, we will employ a grassroots approach to understand one of America's most defining social justice movements: what scholars call the "long civil rights movement."
+During this Quest 1 course, we will examine the concept of civil rights and grapple with essential questions like 1) "How does one change what is not just?"
+2) "Who has the power to make change?"
+3) "What is powerful about social justice?"
+We will take a multidisciplinary approach to understand one of America's most defining social justice movements: what scholars call the "long civil rights movement."
 Rather than focus solely on the best-known moments of the 1950s and 1960s, this course will cover key events, issues, and organizations from slavery to the New Jim Crow.
-We will examine the origins of the movement, especially in relation to World Wars I and II; the development and impact of the mass mobilization efforts of the movement's defining phase; and more contemporary civil rights issues, like mass incarceration, police brutality, and prison abolition.
+We will examine the origins of the movement, especially in relation to the New Deal and World War II; the development and impact of the mass mobilization efforts of the movement's defining phase; and more contemporary civil rights issues, like mass incarceration, police brutality, and prison abolition.
 Our goal is to understand the development of the movement as well as the priorities of and outcomes for the everyday, ordinary black citizens who had the courage to imagine a more just society and the skilled Black activists who helped them organize and mobilize to transform society during the 20th century.
 What, for example, was the importance of labor activism and international politics, the role of women, and the ideological and tactical transition to Black Power?
 How did the movement for civil rights intersect with and influence debates about gender, labor, sexuality, and foreign policy?
 To tackle these and other questions, students will engage with historical, sociological, philosophical, literary, and artistic works.
 In doing so, we hope to better understand the movement's successes, failures, and its legacy for this nation.